Ihor Krapyvkin: Career

-Ihor Krapyvkin is a pupil of Dnepropetrovsk football.
+Ihor Krapyvkin is a pupil of Dnipropetrovsk football.
 In 1984 he performed in the double "Dnieper".
 Not having a chance to make his debut as a member of the USSR champions, he went to gain experience in the teams of the second league "Kryvbass" and "Crystal".
-He served in the SKA in Odessa.
+He served in the SKA in Odesa.

 From 1991 to 1993 he defended the door of Bukovyna Chernivtsi.
 In this team, Igor made his debut in the first league of the USSR championship, and then - on March 7, 1992, and in the top league of the Ukrainian championship (the first match against "Niva" Ternopil - 2: 1).
 In the 1993–94 season, the Chernivtsi team fought for survival in the top league and released Krapivkin to the first league Spartak Ivano-Frankivsk.
 During the season in Spartak Ivano-Frankivsk, Igor played 12 matches and won gold medals with the team in the first league of the Ukrainian championship.
 After playing half of the season in the major league for Spartak Ivano-Frankivsk, he moved to the Slovak team of the major league "Hemlon" (Humenne).
 Winner of the Slovak Cup 1995–96.

 In 1996 he returned to Ukraine.
 After returning he played in the teams Spartak Ivano-Frankivsk, Khutrovyk Tysmenytsia, Desna Chernihiv, Mykolaiv, Polissya Zhytomyr, "Bumazhnik".
 In 1997 he was a member of the Russian team Druzhba Maykop.
 He finished his career in 2001 in "Bukovina".
 In total, he played 68 official matches for Bukovyna Chernivtsi in the championship and 7 in the cup).